Updated: January 24, 2024

 As you now know, there are many advantages to living in Évora.
-Its temperatures rise above average throughout the year and its relatively small size means it is not often crowded.
+The weather is generally excellent and its relatively small size means it is not often crowded.
+It is also not overun with tourists, which can be a problem in Lisbon and the popular cities in the Algarve.
 With plenty of sites to see, friendly people to meet, and cafés and restaurants to taste the delicious local dishes, choosing to live here will allow you to enjoy a relaxed and peaceful lifestyle.

 The D7 Visa